Coughlin leads Durham to win over Glamorgan

 |Durham 503-8 dec: Jones 81, Raine 74, Eckersley 57, Lees 55, Trevaskis 55*; Hogan 3-80, Van der Gugten 3-82

-|Durham (24 pts) beat Glamorgan (2 pts)by an innings and 42 runs
+|Durham (24 pts) beat Glamorgan (2 pts) by an innings and 42 runs

 Durham wrapped up victory by an innings and 42 runs over Glamorgan in 10 overs on the final morning of their County Championship Division Two match.